IBM/ibm-licensing-operator/README.md

 7\. **Delete OperatorMarketplace**

-**Note:** Do not delete the OperatorMarketplace if it is used elsewhere, so f.e. if you use other operator sources.
+**Note:** Do not delete the OperatorMarketplace if it is used elsewhere, so f.e. if you use other operator sources or when you have OCP cluster.

 You can delete the OperatorMarketplace with the following command: